Woodgun/TheDistanceComponents/ReadMe-TDCContentLoading.md

 		}

-For a simple ViewModel example see [`TDCContentLoadingTests.swift`]().
+For a simple ViewModel example see [TDCContentLoadingTests.swift](https://github.com/thedistance/TheDistanceComponents/blob/master/TDCContentLoadingTests/TDCContentLoadingTests.swift).
 A consistent structure for UI based on `ContentLoadingViewModel` is coming soon.
-This set up was inspired by [Martin Richter's excellent blog series about MVVM in iOS using ReactiveCocoa](http://www.martinrichter.net/).
 An indepth look at how `ContentLoadingViewModel` works is given below.

 ### Lists & Paging